micahflee/hacks-leaks-and-revelations/chapter-8/homework-8-2.md

 # Homework 8-2: Write a Script to Filter Videos with GPS Coordinates

+**NOTE:** If you're using Windows, I recommend that you follow the instructions in this chapter using your Ubuntu terminal instead of PowerShell, and that you save this data in your Ubuntu home folder, like in `~/datasets`, instead of using your Windows-formatted USB disk, like in `/mnt/d`.
+I found that working with this data in Linux was significantly faster than in directly in Windows.

 In this homework assignment you will write a Python script that filters Parler videos down to just the ones that include GPS coordinates in their metadata.
 Here is the template Python script provided in the book:

 ```python